-As North East Oklahoma’s Premier food market, Reasor’s is proud to offer fresh, wholesome food products from locally familiar places and as diverse as our planet.
+As North East Oklahoma’s Premier food market leader, Reasor’s is proud to offer fresh, wholesome food products from locally familiar places and as diverse as our planet.
 Like you, we love gathering with family and friends around the table to enjoy wonderful freshly prepared meals, and we make every effort to ensure that the products we sell meet the highest quality requirements and the strictest safety regulations.

 The journey from “farm to fork” ends in your kitchen and we want to make sure the daily meals you serve your family are always safe.
 Following the food safety basics below from our friends at the Partnership for Food Safety Education will help ensure each gathering at your table is a healthy and safe occasion.